vsnyc/quickstart-workshop/content/30_setup_repo/10_create_scaffolding.md

 ### Create development branch

-As a best practice, you should keep the development and release branches separately.
+As a best practice, you should keep the development and release branches separate.
 We will use **develop** branch for development and **master** branch for releases of the Quick Start.
 Currently, we only have _master_ branch in our github repo.
 So, let's create a _develop_ branch from the _master_ branch.

 1. Create a develop branch based on master